 Fees for Non-CME/CE Services: Bayer, Janssen PH, United Therapeutics

-The following project managers/planners: Lindsay Borvansky, Ashley Cann, Donna Fausak, Andrea Funk, Liddy Knight, Kim Rodriguez, Rhys Williams, RN, MSN, FNP, Maria Rovere, MTSC, and Patima Tanapat, PhD, reported that they or their spouses/life partners, have no financial relationships or relationships to products or devices with commercial interests related to the content of this CE activity.
+The following project managers/planners: Lindsay Borvansky, Ashley Cann, Donna Fausak, Andrea Funk, Liddy Knight, Kim Rodriguez, Rhys Williams, RN, MSN, FNP, Maria Rovere, MTSC, and Patima Tanapat, PhD, reported that they have no financial relationships or relationships to products or devices with ineligible companies related to the content of this CE activity.

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
-Integrity Continuing Education and Global Education Group do not recommend the use of any agent outside of the labeled indications.
+Integrity Continuing Education, Inc. and Global Education Group do not recommend the use of any agent outside of the labeled indications.

 The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of any organization associated with this activity.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.